Scholarships for African-American Studies

 Ford Foundation Predoctoral Diversity Fellowships

-An annual stipend in the amount of $20,000.00 is paid to each recipient.
+An annual stipend in the amount of $20,000.00 is paid to each Ford Foundation grant recipient, in addition to an award to the institution in lieu of tuition and fees and other benefits.
 An application form is available online.
-In addition, an official transcript, an essay, a personal statement, and the names of four professors who will provide letters of reference is required.
+In addition, an official transcript, an essay, letters of recommendation and other materials are required.

 University of Rochester, Frederick Douglass Institute for African and African-American Studies

-A pre-doctoral scholarship is also offered to a graduate student from any university.
-This pays a stipend of $18.000.00 per year.
-The recipient will not be required to teach but will be assisting the Institute's Director in organizing lectures and other activities.
+• A pre-doctoral fellowship is also offered to a graduate student from any university.
+The recipient will assist the institute’s director in organizing lectures and other activities.

 University of Houston, African American Studies Program

-Several scholarships are available to students enrolled in degree program in African American studies.
-Monies are available for those who are majoring or minoring in this area.
+Several scholarships are available to students enrolled in minor and major degree programs in African-American Studies at the University of Houston.
 The scholarships are awarded based on merit; the minimum GPA required to be considered varies with each program.
-Some of the scholarships provide $1,000.00 in funding to successful applicants.
+Five undergraduate scholarships provide $1,000 in funding to successful applicants, while two others help with paying for textbooks or studying abroad.
+For graduates, UH offers graduate an assistantship and one graduate certificate scholarship to UH students.

 The Metropolitan State College at Denver, Department of African and African-American Studies

-The Department offers a scholarship for a student majoring in African and African-American Studies.
+Metropolitan State offers the African American Studies Scholarship to attract new students majors into the field.
 A GPA of at least 2.5 is required.
 Students interested in applying for the scholarship must have completed a minimum of 60 hours of coursework to be considered.
-At least 12 hours of the coursework must have been taken at MSCD.
+At least 12 hours of the coursework must have been taken at Metropolitan State College.